Welcome to Blossom,

 What I am excited to keep learning:

-I'll be honest in stating that I'm deeply devoted to and interested in my work.
+I'm deeply devoted to and interested in my work.
 My clinical interests exist at the intersection of orthopedic function and neurology.
 Where brain meets tissue, that's where the magic is for me.
 I'm quite interested in furthering my learning in both areas of study.
-I love to learn from other practitioners of different skillsets for example, manual therapists, trainers and scientists etc.
+I love to learn from other practitioners of different skillsets for example: fellow manual therapists, doctors, trainers and scientists etc.

 Current office hours: